sbonefas/NextGenScoring/README.md

 >123

 To run our frontend tests, download Python 3.6.4 [here](https://www.python.org/downloads/).
 You also need to download Mozilla Firefox 57.0 [here](https://filehippo.com/download_firefox/79535/).
 Finally, you need to install geckodriver 0.20.0 [here](https://github.com/mozilla/geckodriver/releases) and edit your environmental variables to ensure that your computer can find the geckodriver.
+Also be sure to set the testing variable in app.js to be true.

 In the terminal run